what is a front end developer

 Employers periodically offer overtime hours, particularly if you're close to a project deadline.
 You may have to work on nights or weekends, but overtime hours come with higher pay rates.
 If you perform well, you may receive tips and bonuses, but some companies issue bonuses only when the entire team does well.

 Learning more programming languages, working with major corporations, having an impressive resume, and earning several years of experience may entitle you to higher salaries.
-Be prepared to research the median salary in your region and highlight your achievements during the negotiation process.
+Be prepared to research the median salary comparison tool in your region and highlight your achievements during the negotiation process.

 types of front end developer